doublemoulinet/Morrowind-Modular-Mod-Guide/FINISHLINE.md

 1. multipatch.esp
 1. Merged Objects.esp

-## Conflict Resolution
+# Conflict Resolution
 Several of the mods in this guide make edits to the same creatures and NPCs, and in some cases these changes will not be carried over and merged by the multipatch and merged patch.
 The following patch will resolve those conflicts and ensure the correct changes are carried forward into your merged patches in the next step of this guide.

 You need to create two merged patches to resolve remaining plugin conflicts.
 Make sure all your plugins are enabled in the Mods Tab and follow these instructions to generate the patch

-### Conflict Resolution Patch
+## Conflict Resolution Patch
 1. [Conflict Resolution - Finish Line](https://mega.nz/file/70B23IKA#SRwTb-CnFroOY-q3bUFG-ze9AJmV3_7M_kpbHWafmKM)
 	- Conflict resolution patch for MDMD - More Deadly Morrowind Denizens, Quorn Resource Integration, Some of a Kind, and Morag Tong Polished
 	- Select one of the options based on your installation order and install.
 Make sure the plugin is enabled and at the bottom of your load order

-### Multipatch
+## Multipatch
 First, you need to create the **tes3cmd multipatch**:
-1. Click the tes3cmd_multipatch.bat in your Data Files (you created this in [**Setup**](https://github.com/doublemoulinet/Morrowind-Modular-Mod-Guide/blob/master/SETUP.md))
+1. Launch **tes3cmd** from your list of executables in MO2
+1. In the command promt, type: "tes3cmd_multipatch.bat" without the quotation marks
 1. Follow the prompts in the command-line window and wait for it to generate the patch
-1. Once complete, tes3cmd will create multipatch.esp in your Data Files
+1. Once complete, tes3cmd will create multipatch.esp in your Overwrite folder in MO2

-### Merged Objects
+## Merged Objects
 Next, create the **Merged Objects patch** with **TES3Merge**:
-1. Launch TES3Merge.exe and wait for it to generate the plugin
+1. Launch TES3Merge.exe from your list of plugins in MO2 and wait for it to generate the plugin
-1. Once complete, TES3Merge wil create Merged Objects.esp in your Data Files
+1. Once complete, TES3Merge wil create Merged Objects.esp in your overwrite folder
 1. Move the newly-created **Merged Objects.esp plugin** to the bottom of your load order (i.e. last)

+Now we will move the two plugins to a new mod folder in the left pane.
+Select the mini-wrench-and-screwdriver icon next to the **Profiles** dropdown menu:
+- Select **Create empty mod** and title it "**Merged Patches**"
+- Double click the **Overwrite** folder at the bottom of your installation order
+- Drag and drop the newly-created **multipatch.esp** and **Merged Objects.esp** to the empty mod and enable it

 Note that you will need to regenerate these two plugins nearly each time you adjust your load order (update, remove or add a plugin) so that the changes are carried on.
 For your convenience, Wrye Mash will indicate if the plugins are missing masters and require regenerating (the plugin will turn yellow or red in the Mods Tab).

-## Distant Land
+# Distant Land
 Remember to re-run distant land generation according to the steps in [**Setup**](https://github.com/doublemoulinet/Morrowind-Modular-Mod-Guide/blob/master/SETUP.md).

 If you have installed **Remiros' Groundcover**, there are additional settings to check in MGE XE's distant land generation tab: